Prime Minister of Italy resigns, but president does not accept resignation; understand what must happen now | World

 Why did Draghi resign?

-The prime minister announced his resignation before the Council of Ministers, after the 5 Star Movement (M5E) abstained on Thursday from voting on a motion of confidence on a fundamental decree-law, considering it contrary to its principles.
+The prime minister announced his resignation before the Council of Ministers, after the 5 Star Movement (M5E) abstained from voting, this Thursday, on a motion of confidence on a fundamental decree-law, considering it contrary to its principles.

 The rejection of the anti-system is mainly due to the fact that the decree, which includes measures to help families and companies against inflation, also contains a project to build a garbage incinerator for Rome.
 The latter has its strong opposition, considering it expensive, polluting, inefficient and outdated in terms of technology.